Differin (Adapalene) for Seniors: What to Know

 Blood sugar spikes above 250 mg/dL can also trigger dizziness, primarily through dehydration mechanisms.
 When glucose levels soar this high, your body attempts to eliminate excess sugar through increased urination, leading to fluid loss and subsequent lightheadedness.
 This type of dizziness often occurs after large meals or when diabetes medications aren't working effectively.

 Rapid transitions from high to normal blood sugar can create relative hypoglycemia symptoms, including dizziness.
 Even though blood sugar levels might be within normal range, your body has adapted to higher levels, so the sudden drop feels like hypoglycemia.
-This phenomenon, similar to how someone might feel extra tired and thirsty when they might be diabetes, can catch people off guard.
+People with prediabetes can experience this pattern too, since blood sugar regulation is already impaired before a formal diabetes diagnosis.

 The physiological mechanisms connecting diabetes to dizziness involve multiple body systems working in complex ways.
 Autonomic neuropathy, a complication of long-term diabetes, disrupts your body's ability to regulate blood pressure and heart rate automatically.
 When the nerves controlling these vital functions become damaged, standing up quickly or changing positions can cause dramatic blood pressure drops, resulting in dizziness or fainting.